sc0ttj/mdsh/README.md

 Update mdshell:

-- generate 3 files: a proper markdown (file.md), the source (file.mdsh) and file.txt
+- generate 3 files:

+  - a proper markdown (file.md)
+  - the source (file.mdsh)
-- the 'source' file (file.mdsh) should contain exactly what was entered in the terminal, and the meta info at the top
+  - and a plain text (file.txt)

 - the file.md file should contain only the body post, and only valid markdown
-- a plain text version (file.txt) should be generated from the mdsh version
 - maybe... a bbcode version should be generated from the mdsh version

+Post footer:

+- put post author, contact, tags and category in post footer

 Footer: